daniel-schwarzenbach/CSP_Project/docs/CodingRules.md

 if you now you need a certain precition dont hesitate to use another type.

 `Spin` : Our Spin class that works with all representations

+`Lattice` : A 3d Lattice containing Spins.
+If you include ippl.h before Heisenberg.h++ it usese the parrelised LatticeIppl insteat of the LatticeSerial

 ## Exeptions